geneontology/geneontology.github.io/_docs/ontology-documentation.md

 ## Details about the ontology
-* [GO Term Elements](/docs/go-term-elements/): the format of GO terms
+* [GO term elements](/docs/ontology/): Description of the format of GO terms.
-* [Ontology Structure](/docs/ontology/): information about the structure of GO terms and the ontology.
-* [Ontology Relations](/docs/ontology-relations/): documentation on the inter-term relations used in GO
+* [Ontology Relations](/docs/ontology-relations/): Documentation on the inter-term relations used in GO.